PaperFanz/ibm-color-palette-color-scheme/README.md

 A dark color theme created based off of the IBM design language color library, found [here](https://www.ibm.com/design/language/resources/color-library/).

-Do note that the forground elements are fairly because I seem to be going blind at the ripe old age of nineteen.
+Do note that the forground elements are fairly bright because I seem to be going blind at the ripe old age of nineteen.

 **Enjoy!**